carolinadatadesk/NC-Public-Health-Data/README.md

 At the state level, North Carolina spent about $72 per person on public health in 2018, which is less than all but 13 other states.
 For every dollar spent per person on state-level public health nationally in 2010, North Carolina spent 90 cents.
 By 2018, North Carolina spent only 77 cents per dollar spent nationally.

-Based on our analysis of the 44 health departments in North Carolina, county-level spending on public health dropped 21% from 2010-2018 when adjusted for inflation, compounding the 27% spending drop at the state level over the same period.
+Based on our analysis of 44 health departments in North Carolina, county-level spending on public health dropped 21% from 2010-2018 when adjusted for inflation, compounding the 27% spending drop at the state level over the same period.
 At least 20 health departments serving 24 counties saw a decline in public health spending from 2010-2018.

 Because the state does not keep individual health departments’ annual expenditures in one centralized location, the data in this story is the most current and complete picture about spending on local public health in the nation’s ninth most populated state.